ashutoshmjain/homepage/_posts/2017-10-12-Learning-English.md

 My Notes from " How to Speak and Write Correctly" by Joseph Devlin

 I was looking for a simple guide on English ever since the thought of somewhat serious writing occurred to me.
 I believe natural languages (particularly English) is more important than their coding counterparts for the ideas must first be described well in English.
 In a software project, for every single line of code, there are at least ten lines written in English.
 If the specs aren't accurate, the product is bound to be an inferior outcome.
 In my quest to improve my language, I stumbled upon this great work from Joseph Devlin.
 It clicked.

-More on my motivations as we go along and my approach to annotating this open domain work.
+A word about my motivation to convert this entire book into markdown (or a post as you are seeing it).
+Its not that I haven't read the English Grammar in school, but it was when I never thought about writing in English.
+It made sense to refresh.
+For me the best (and probably only ) way to read a longer work is through annotation.
+When I downloaded this open domain master piece as a text file, the intent was to add my notes as and where I needed.
+I started too; but soon I realized that I am anyways key stroking my editor, why not convert into markdown so that it could be published as a post.
+A single page !!
+That led to wonder, if it is technically feasible to publish 6000 lines through a single markdown post on `ghpages`.
+And how much time will it take to load in a browser ?
+I decided to push the technology  to the limits.
+If you are reading it at my blog.
+It obviously worked :-)

 This introductory paragraph won me over :